simulogics/prosperousuniverse-docs/content/_index.md

 ## Welcome, licensees!

-The APEX Handbook is divided in two big sections:
+The APEX Handbook is divided into two big sections:

 The [tutorials](tutorials) are a collection of step-by-step guides on different procedures such as setting up your company, making use of your spacecraft, forming a Corporation, etc. Tutorials 1 and 2 (2.1-2.5) cover the fundamentals, while the later tutorials feature more advanced information.